cdot65/pan-scm-sdk/README.md

 - **OAuth2 Authentication**: Securely authenticate with the Strata Cloud Manager API using OAuth2 client credentials flow.
-- **Resource Management**: Create, read, update, and delete configuration objects such as addresses.
+- **Resource Management**: Create, read, update, and delete configuration objects such as addresses, address groups, and applications.
 - **Data Validation**: Utilize Pydantic models for data validation and serialization.
 - **Exception Handling**: Comprehensive error handling with custom exceptions for API errors.
 - **Extensibility**: Designed for easy extension to support additional resources and endpoints.